 AMP Page URL is Error (5XX)

-This means that the URL in question defines an AMP Page URL that returned Error (5XX).
+This means that the URL in question is an AMP Page URL, which returned Error (5XX).

 Why is this important?